MEDSL/2020-elections-official/README.md

 ## Oregon

 Added 08-27-2021.
 Only includes data for US President, US Senate, and US House at the moment.

+## Pennsylvania

+Added 01-14-2022.
+Local data not included at the moment.

+* The raw precinct data is provided by the Pennsylvania Department of State.

+* The raw precinct data included a "Municipality Name" field, which has been stored in the "jurisdiction_name" field of our dataset.
+However, the "jurisdiction_fips" field is the same as the "county_fips" field, as there are no 10 digit jurisdiction FIPs codes associated with the provided municipalities.

+* There are marginal discrepancies between the aggregated precinct results and the results from the Secretary of State’s website.
+Precinct results are uncertified and uncorrected for later updates during the certification process, whereas the state website results reflect certified returns.
+Certified SOS results include “grace period” ballots (ballots postmarked and received by the Friday after election day), while the precinct results in many counties often do not.

+* Here are the discrepancies by county for US President (aggregated precinct data - official SOS results)
+	- ADAMS (Trump +44, Biden +53)
+	- ALLEGHENY (Trump +765, Biden +1147)
+	- DELAWARE (Trump +362, Biden +214)
+	- FAYETTE (Trump +16, Biden +10)
+	- MONROE (Trump -601, Biden -731)
+	- NORTHUMBERLAND (Trump +314, Biden +75)
+	- PHILADELPHIA (Trump -158, Biden -2011)
+	- WESTMORELAND (Trump +904, Biden +357)

 ## Rhode Island